-You can move between bookmarks using the options in the Edit menu, the equivalent buttons on the Do-file Editor toolbar, or the Navigation Control.
-The Navigation Control of the Do-file Editor allows you to move between bookmarks as well as programs and Java and Python code blocks that you have defined in your do-file.
-When you select a program or a bookmark from the Navigation Control, you will jump directly to the position of that program or bookmark in your do-file.
+The Navigator of the Do-file Editor allows you to move between permanent bookmarks, as well as programs and Java and Python code blocks that you have defined in your do-file.
+When you doubleclick on a program or a permanent bookmark from the Navigator, you will jump directly to the position of that program or bookmark in your do-file.